lucprincen/lucidian-tides/Sessions/7 - Session 7.md

 T'hau opens the chest and finds white pearls, larger pink pearls, single large black pearl.
 Trident.
 Figurine of coral.

 Doloris picks up the black pearl, swims up to the symbol T'hau touched, and gets a vision of a city of aboleths.
 Two creatures with rows of red eyes swim up to Doloris' vision and she pulls back as her heads starts hurting.
 Doloris relays this to all of us.
-Doesn't fully ring a
+Doesn't fully ring a bell with T'hau.

+Trident is made of adamantium, +1 trident.
+Pearls are worth 2000gp.
+Mal finds that the figurine is a figurine of wondrous power, containing a hunter shark that can be summoned from it.